-The Department of Electrical and Computer Engineering at the University of Utah seeks applications to fill one or more tenure-track positions at all levels.
+The Department of Electrical and Computer Engineering at the University of Utah seeks applications to fill multiple tenure-track positions at all levels.
 Exceptional candidates in all areas of ECE, including interdisciplinary areas, are invited to apply.
-We have particular interest in candidates working in research areas that require expertise in power/energy or communications/signal processing.
+We have particular interest in candidates working in research areas that require expertise in energy/power or computer engineering/embedded systems.
 Faculty responsibilities include developing and maintaining an internationally recognized research program, effective classroom teaching at the undergraduate and graduate levels, and professional service.

 The University of Utah values candidates who have experience working in settings with students from diverse backgrounds, and possess a strong commitment to improving access to higher education for historically underrepresented students.